Install Admaxxer on WordPress / WooCommerce

 Settings › Admaxxer. - Paste your Website ID.
 In WordPress admin go to Settings › Admaxxer.
 Copy your Website ID from admaxxer.com › Settings › Install (it starts with

 admx_) and paste it into the Website ID field. - (Optional, recommended for WooCommerce) Paste the Webhook HMAC Secret.
-Copy it from admaxxer.com › Settings › Webhooks and paste into the Webhook HMAC Secret field.
+In your Admaxxer dashboard, open Integrations, click WooCommerce › Connect, and copy the Signing secret from the “Final step: webhook setup” card.
+Paste it into the Webhook HMAC Secret field in WordPress.
 Without this, server-side order attribution is disabled (pixel still tracks browser-side checkout events).

 - Click Save Settings.
 The pixel is now active site-wide.
 WooCommerce hooks register if WC is detected.